sasetz/fiit_template/README.md

 # Faculty of Informatics and Information Technologies (FIIT) Thesis Template

-Status: Ready to use 🎉
+Status: 🎉 Newest requirements are met!
+Works for both old and new formats 🎉

 ---

-This is a Typst template for writing bachelor's thesis and diploma at the Faculty of Informatics and Information Technologies (FIIT) in Slovak Technical University in Bratislava (STU).
-The template was crafted using the for the [official requirements and conditions, as of May 2025] provided by the faculty, with [this LaTeX template] being the basis for how the document looks.
+This is a Typst template for writing bachelor's and master's thesis at the Faculty of Informatics and Information Technologies (FIIT) in Slovak Technical University in Bratislava (STU).
+The template was crafted using the for the [official requirements and conditions, as of December 2025] provided by the faculty, with [this LaTeX template] being the basis for how the document looks.

 [official requirements and conditions, as of May 2025]: https://www.fiit.stuba.sk/studium/bakalarsky-projekt/bp.html?page_id=1862